Housing Assistance Options Policy

 Through a range of programs, some community housing organisations provide specialist, short-term and medium-term housing for people who are homeless, or who are at risk of becoming homeless and are in crisis.
 They provide these services in partnership with specialist support agencies that help people to settle into stable accommodation.

 Each provider manages their tenancies and client entitlements in accordance with the Residential Tenancies Act 2010 and their own individual policies.
-For example, FACS offers all new tenants a fixed term tenancy of two, five or ten years depending on their circumstances, whereas community housing providers may offer continuous agreements.
-Community housing providers may ask new tenants for a bond when starting a tenancy, whereas FACS will only ask tenants who cause significant damage to their FACS Housing property to pay a bond.
+For example, DCJ offers all new tenants a fixed term tenancy of two, five or ten years depending on their circumstances, whereas community housing providers may offer continuous agreements.
+Community housing providers may ask new tenants for a bond when starting a tenancy, whereas DCJ will only ask tenants who cause significant damage to their DCJ Housing property to pay a bond.
 For more information, see the Rental Bonds Policy.

-FACS manages public housing properties.
-FACS either owns these properties or leases them from the private rental market.
+DCJ manages public housing properties.
+DCJ either owns these properties or leases them from the private rental market.

 Community housing providers manage community housing properties.
 These properties are either owned by the government, by the provider, or leased from the private rental market.
 Some providers also manage properties on behalf of other organisations under a 'fee for service' arrangement.